AbhishekThorat/react-typescript-demo/README.md

  - `yarn start` - To start both client and json server
  - `yarn start-client` - To start client side.
  - `yarn start-server` - To start json-server (using it for mock data)
  - `yarn test` - To execute the test suite for the application.
-(Currently most of test cases uses snapshot-testing)
+(Only added snapshot testing for Header component)

  `Client is running on port: <b>8081<b>`
  `Server is running on port: <b>8080</b>`